Honor vs. Image — What’s the Difference?

 Image fears exposure.

-Organizations led by honor endure.
+Organizations led by honor endure because trust has roots.

-Honor chooses integrity in private.
+In personal life, honor chooses integrity in private.

 Image performs in public.